Good Medicine - Medical School IV

 "That would make more sense."

-We carried bowls of chips and pretzels, and plates of cookies, to the great room, where Ignatiy and Nadezhda were setting up folding chairs we'd borrowed from the church.
+We carried bowls of chips and pretzels, along with plates of cookies to the great room, where Ignatiy and Nadezhda were setting up folding chairs we'd borrowed from the church.
 I returned to the kitchen for the trays of vegetables — carrots, celery, broccoli, tomatoes, bell peppers, and cauliflower, which Kris had prepared while I was on shift at the hospital on Saturday.
 I set those out, then put pop and beer into coolers, and added ice that we'd picked up on the way home.
 I'd just finished when our guests began to arrive.

 Milena, Joel, and Abigail were the first to arrive, as they only lived a short distance from us.
 I took the opportunity to ask about my idea for May.